 To capture the Solar System’s largest planet, Juno is armed with the aptly-named Junocam, a visible light camera and telescope that sends photographs of Jupiter back to Earth.
 Here, the RAW images are published for amateur astronomers to download and retouch.

-Every time that the Junocam travels by Jupiter, researchers gain new insight and that lead to interesting discoveries.
+Every time the Junocam travels by Jupiter, researchers gain new insight that leads to interesting discoveries.
 This is, in part, thanks to Junocam's engineering.
 It has a 58-degree field of view with four filters.
 “Junocam is a wide-angle camera designed to capture the unique polar perspective of Jupiter offered by Juno’s polar orbit.
 Junocam’s four-color images include the best spatial resolution ever acquired of Jupiter’s cloud tops,” researchers explain in a paper titled Junocam: Juno’s Outreach Camera.
 “Junocam is on the spacecraft explicitly to reach out to the public and share the excitement of space exploration.
 The public is an essential part of our virtual team: amateur astronomers will supply ground-based images for use in planning, the public will weigh in on which images to acquire, and the amateur image processing community will help process the data.”
-The plan is for it to explore until 2018.
+The plan was for it to explore until 2018 but it is still active as of 2021.

 Astrophotography for the Rest of Us